forcedotcom/LightningTestingService/README.md

 There are more than a dozen different components, designed to be used in illustrative tests.
 Each of the components has a description of its behavior in its `.auradoc` documentation file.

-### Test Suite
+### Test Suites

 The example tests are included in the form of static resources.
 You can also review them directly in the repo, in the [lightning-component-tests/test/default/staticresources](https://github.com/forcedotcom/LightningTestingService/tree/master/lightning-component-tests/test/default/staticresources) directory.

-There are three test suites included in the LTS package:
+There are four test suites included in the LTS package, three for Jasmine and one for Mocha:

- * `helloWorldTests.resource` — A very simple example including one passing and one failing test.
+ * `jasmineHelloWorldTests.resource` — A very simple Jasmine example including one passing and one failing test.
- * `exampleTests.resource` — The example test suite that’s worth your time to review.
+ * `jasmineExampleTests.resource` — The Jasmine example test suite that’s worth your time to review.
- * `lightningDataServiceTests.resource` — Some examples specific to testing Lightning Data Service-based components.
+ * `jasmineLightningDataServiceTests.resource` — Some Jasmine examples specific to testing Lightning Data Service-based components.
+ * `mochaExampleTests.resource` — The Mocha example test suite, which provides examples parallel to the corresponding Jasmine test suite.

 The remainder of the static resources are infrastructure used by the LTS.
 They’re _briefly_ described in [Use Another JavaScript Test Framework](#use-another-javascript-test-framework).

-The `exampleTests.resource` is a single JavaScript file containing a complete test suite.
+The `jasmineExampleTests.resource` and `mochaExampleTests.resource` files are each a single JavaScript file containing a complete test suite.
 It’s a single file for convenience in delivery and exploration.
-Your own test suites can include many such files. `exampleTests.resource` is copiously commented.
+Your own test suites can include many such files.
+Both test suites are copiously commented.
 The code and comments serve as the official documentation for how to write tests.

 ## Write Your Own Tests